hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Snap`

 Selection to Current Frame
-   Move the start of selected NLA-strips to the current frame.
+   Move the start of the selected strips to the current frame.
 Selection to Nearest Frame
-   Move the start of the selected NLA-strips to the nearest frame.
+   Move the start of the selected strips to the nearest full frame.
 Selection to Nearest Second
-   Move the start of the selected NLA-strips to the nearest second.
+   Move the start of the selected strips to the nearest second.
 Selection to Nearest Marker
-   Move the start of the selected NLA-strips to the nearest marker.
+   Move the start of the selected strips to the nearest marker.

 .. _bpy.ops.nla.split: